openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 Originally that RPM was meant for Podman networking, but Podman shipped with RHEL9 does not use them anymore.
 This means they can exist only for compatibility and are not actively maintained.
 On the other hand, OpenShift networking team (with whom we have ongoing cooperation) are actively maintaining these binaries and quickly addressing any CVEs or bugs.
+These binaries are packaged in a container image as part of the OpenShift payload which will ensure that we do not have version skew with MicroShift or Multus and they will match binaries shipped with OpenShift.

 ## Infrastructure Needed [optional]